-These Are the Most Powerful Passports in the World | Reader's Digest
+This Is the Most Powerful Passport in the World | Reader's Digest

-This Is the Most Powerful Passport in the World (No, It’s Not a U.S.)
+This Country Has the Most Powerful Passport in the World (No, It’s Not U.S.)

 Can we please apply for citizenship?